mcaceresb/stata-gtools/README.md

 - [X] Add support for `by` in `gunique`
 - [X] Write examples showcasing each command.
 - [ ] Add comments to all the code base
+- [ ] Copying the second index from the multi-sorted array (Plugin Step 4.3) is actually a pretty big bottleneck.
+      Benchmark whether it is better to use pointers.
 - [ ] Improve coverage of debug checks.
     - [ ] Have corner cases for ALL commands
     - [ ] Test all the options in every command